 If you can’t make a monthly commitment, I ask that you check out these other opportunities (below) to give or support the SCH community.

 Additional Ways to Give or Help the Cause

-Receive the monthly newsletter here.
+Sign up to receive the monthly newsletter here!
 The newsletter keeps you up-to-date on what’s going on at SCH monthly.

 *A note about names: SCH protects the childrens’ privacy by not sharing their real names (or identifying photographs), due to the laws of India that are meant to help prevent child trafficking and other abuses.
 Wherever you see a *, the name is a blog name assigned by SCH.